 Why use the PIP method?

-- It allows you to cook more delicate dishes in your Instant Pot that don’t contain a lot of liquid, so they don’t burn.
+It allows you to cook more delicate dishes in your Instant Pot that don’t contain a lot of liquid, so they don’t burn.
 This essentially steams your dish.

 - Dry stuffing mix